 An installment sale is a sale of property where you receive at least one payment after the tax year of the sale.

-The installment sale rules do not apply to the regular sale of inventory.
+Sale of inventory.
+The regular sale of inventory is not an installment sale even if you receive a payment after the year of sale.
 See Sale of a Business under Other Rules, later.